hobo71/wpsso-tweet-a-quote/readme.txt

 = 1.1.6 =

-(2017/04/08) Minor revision to move URLs in the extension config to the main WPSSO plugin config.
+(2017/04/08) Minor revision to move URLs in the extension config to the main WPSSO core plugin config.

 = 1.1.5-1 =